 Hierarchical Parameter Server overview

-The Hierarchical Parameter Server enables deployment of large recommendation inference workloads using a multi-level adaptive storage solution.
-To store large-scale embeddings, it uses GPU memory as the first-level cache, CPU memory as second-level cache (such as HashMap for local deployment and Redis for distributed), and SSD for extended storage capacity (such as RocksDB).
+The Hierarchical Parameter Server enables the deployment of large recommendation inference workloads using a multi-level adaptive storage solution.
+To store large-scale embeddings, it uses GPU memory as the first-level cache, CPU memory as the second-level cache (such as HashMap for local deployment and Redis for distributed), and SSD for extended storage capacity (such as RocksDB).

 GPU embedding cache